ucsb-goard-lab/Estrous-Spine-Analysis/README.md

 ## Features

 ### Time Series Analysis
 Runs getAllSpines (and subsequent functions) to determine the total population of spines to calculate turnover dynamics.
 Gaussian averaged images, binarized images, and super resolution images of the data are first produced.
 Manual selection of the threshold and editing of dendrites in each image is allowed.
 Then spine detection occurs.
 Spines are separated based on boundary boxes with centroids > 25 pixels (~1.7 microns) apart.
 Two 4D matrices (spine width x spine height x num days x num spines) are generated for each spine.
 Additionally, after spines are individually registered, classification based on morphological factors occurs.
 The four spine types are stubby, thin, mushroom, or filopodium.
-Users can edit the spines detected.
 Another GUI runs to allow selection of the spines the program could not ascertain as a spine (outliers), allowing for manual selection and classification.

 ### Cross Sectional Analysis